jmcorpdev/md-convert/readme.md

 ## Description

-MD-Convert is a powerful tool designed to convert HTML to Markdown.
+MD-Convert is a simple tool designed to convert HTML to Markdown.
 It helps users easily transform HTML content into properly formatted Markdown documents, including advanced features for handling tables and local anchors.

 ## Features